Cisco1047/CSCI4830/README.md

 ## Frontend:

+- Home page
+- Login page
+- Repair search page
+- Results page

 ---

 ## Backend:

 - vehicle.py stores the vehicle information the users selects.
 - vinDecode.py decodes a VIN if the user enters the vin as a vehicle selection.

+---

+## Release Notes

+This is release 0.0.
+It is a rough prototype of features we plan on implementing.
+It has a home landing page, login page and search.
+By the next release we plan on have these feature further refined.